Picking Winners in Daily Fantasy Sports Using Integer Programming: Performance

 \section{Performance}

-We now evaluate the performance of our greedy integer programming formulation on real daily fantasy sports hockey contests.
-To obtain data on the performance of the population lineups in several actual DraftKings hockey contests we needed to enter the contests.
+We now evaluate the performance of our {approach} on real daily fantasy sports hockey contests.
+To obtain data on the performance of the population lineups in several actual {DraftKings} hockey contests we {need} to enter the contests.
 As entrants, we are able to download the lineups and points of every lineup in the contest.
-In total we have data for 38 different top heavy contests which contain several thousand entrants.
+In total we have data for 38 different top-heavy contests {between October 21, 2015 and December 31, 2015,} with {each containing} several thousand entrants.
 We evaluate how much profit our lineups would have made in each contest competing against the actual population lineups.
 We investigate a variety of settings, including the number of lineups, type of stacking, prediction model, and maximum overlap.

-We combine the different constraints from Section \ref{sec:stacking} to create six different types of stacking which are summarized in Table \ref{table:stacking}.
+We combine the different constraints from Section \ref{sec:stacking} to create six different types of stacking{,} which are summarized in Table \ref{table:stacking}.
 The first type is no stacking, which only uses the basic constraints and none of the stacking constraints.
-All the other types of stacking use goalie stacking (equation \eqref{eq:no_goalie}) as this is a very natural negative correlation we wish to avoid.
-Also, all the other types of stacking require at least one complete line (equation \eqref{eq:complete_line}), and at least two partial lines (equation \eqref{eq:two_thirds_line}).
-Only two defensemen are allowed in Type 2, the logic being that the utility player should be an offensive skater that will score more points, as was seen in Figure \ref{fig:figure_points_line_error}.
+All the other types of stacking use goalie stacking (equation \eqref{eq:no_goalie}) as this is a natural negative correlation we wish to avoid. {In addition}, all the other types of stacking require at least one complete line (equation \eqref{eq:complete_line}), and at least two partial lines (equation \eqref{eq:two_thirds_line}).
+Only two defensemen are allowed in Type 2, the logic being that the utility player should be a {forward} that will score more points, as was seen in Figure \ref{fig:figure_points_line_error}.
 Types 3 and 4 use defensemen stacking (equation \eqref{eq:PP}).
 Types 4 and 5 require exactly three different teams to be represented on a lineup.
 This constraint increases the lineup variance by having more players on the same team in the lineup.